Privacy laws that apply to iPrimus

 iPrimus also collects information about purchasing patterns, consumer preferences and attitudes from prospective and current customers for marketing purposes, including to analyse markets, develop marketing strategies and to identify and develop products and services that may be of interest to its customers.

-- Proof of identity information, including passport number, driver licence number or other government identifiers.
+- Proof of identity information, including passport number, driver license number or other government identifiers.
 We need this information to ensure our customer records are accurate and up-to-date.
 We also may be required to obtain proof of identity information by law.
 For example, we are required under the Telecommunications Act 1997 to obtain specified proof of identity information before providing certain mobile telephone services.

 - Financial and credit information, including credit history, employment history, remuneration details, bank account and credit card information, information about assets and income and details of relevant court judgments and bankruptcies.
 We need this information to assess credit worthiness and financial suitability of current and prospective customers.